mokuda2/senioryearreflection/_posts/2023-02-06-seaborn-tutorial.md

 ## The Kernel Density Estimation (KDE) Plot

 The KDE plot shows the distributions of certain data.
-More information on Seaborn KDEs can be found here: https://seaborn.pydata.org/generated/seaborn.kdeplot.html.
+More information on Seaborn KDEs can be found [here](https://seaborn.pydata.org/generated/seaborn.kdeplot.html).

 From the code below, the following arguments are used: